 Zero entry costs for SMS Service - accounts are free to set up and come with 10 free text credits

-Easy to set up – no software downloads, only requirement is an Internet connection
+Easy to set up – no software downloads, the only requirement is an Internet connection

 There’s a huge amount of confusion in this area.
-Dealers are concerned that they might be breaking data protection or privacy legislation if they send sms campaigns to their exising customers.
+Dealers are concerned that they might be breaking data protection or privacy legislation if they send SMS campaigns to their existing customers.
 The regulations on this however are simple and make a lot of common sense.

-If your customer or prospect has given you their mobile number during the course of your discussions, then you are permitted to send them an sms message or text alert You do however need to make sure of the following…
+If your customer or prospect has given you their mobile number during the course of your discussions and have opted in to your messages, then you are permitted to send them an SMS message or text alert.
+You do however need to make sure of the following…

-- Include an sms opt out in your text (e.g to stop further messages, reply STOP to this text) There is more information on Text Marketer’s opt out system later in this guide.
+3. Include an SMS opt out in your text (e.g to stop further messages, reply STOP to this text) There is more information on Text Marketer’s opt out system later in this guide.

-- You are only allowed to send sms messages on the same broad subject as your original communications.
+4. You are only allowed to send SMS messages on the same broad subject as your original communications.
 In other words, if someone rang for a new vehicle test drive, you can’t then send them a promotional text about a free pizza offer!